awensaunders/awensaunders.github.io/_posts/2016-05-25-HDMI-Audio-EDID.md

 categories:
 ---

-I recently decided to switch the in-wall cabling for my projector from  to HDMI.
+I recently decided to switch the in-wall cabling for my projector from component video to HDMI.
 This resulted in a huge improvement in video quality, but introduced a number of new and interesting bugs.
 I bought a [KanexPro 4x1 HDMI switch with optical audio](http://www.kanexpro.com/item/?id=SW-HD4X1AUD4K) to switch inputs and output audio to my Pioneer receiver (which is too old to support HDMI).
 My PS3 was the only device that worked with this setup initially, as all my other devices were unwilling to send audio over the HDMI connection to a projector that did not report audio support.

 ### EDID -- Extended Display Identification Data